sachinsdate/lip-movement-net/README.md

 Refer to scripts/train.bat for an example

 ### Running the trainer in GRID SEARCH mode
-You can run the training algorithm iteratively over a grid of network hyperparameters so as to find a parameter combination that best fits the needs of your domain.
+You can OPTIONALY run the training algorithm iteratively over a grid of network hyperparameters so as to find a parameter combination that best fits the needs of your domain.
 In this mode, the trainer will do the following:
 1. Trains the network on each hyper-parameter combination that you have specified in the grid_options.csv file,
 2. Creates a directory under the \<dataset\>tensorboard directory in which it will create and update the tensorboard log file for that training run.